Our mission is to provide high quality physical education and school sport.

 PE is taught at Badby as an area of learning in its own right as well as integrated where possible with other curriculum areas (Active Maths).
 Every class across the school are undertaking two sessions of PE per week which contribute to 30 active minutes.
 Each class completes one Real PE lesson per week which focuses on the development of agility, balance and coordination, healthy competition and cooperative learning.
 One unit of REAL PE is covered per term: Creativity, cognitive skills, health and fitness, physical skills, social and personal skills.
 The other lesson is based on developing team games, focusing on attacking and defending, dance and gymnastics within Key Stage 1 and moving onto more sport specific lessons and competitive games within Key Stage 2 (Gymnastics, dance and swimming are included too.)

-Children in Y3 swim for 12 weeks in Autumn/Spring term, Y4 swim for 6 weeks in Spring term.
+Children in Y6 swim for 5 weeks in Autumn 1, Year 5 swim for 6 weeks in Autumn 2, Y4 swim for 6 weeks in Spring 1, followed by Year 3 in Spring 2.
 Non swimmers in KS2 are offered catch up swimming lessons towards the end of the academic year.

 The long term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.

-Each year a small group of Year 5 children (6) are invited to become Sports Leaders for the school.
+Each year a small group of Year 5 children (8) are invited to become Sports Crew for the school.
 They develop into sporting role models for the younger children, assisting with lunch-time clubs, our annual Sports day and any other Sporting activities and continue to lead activities when they are in Y6.

 All of our PE lessons are taught by an experienced sports coach or experienced teachers.